chepo92/Print2Go/README.md

 Note: PrintAndGo uses default ip 127.0.0.1 which is local only (cannot access from outside container), on the other hand docker uses 0.0.0.0 for exposing ports and services outside container, so we specify `-listen 0.0.0.0`, the port 5001 is the default of octoprint and can be changed (but need to change the docker file if you want another port)

-Other commands:
+### Other commands:

-Start a previously run container
-`docker start -a -i go-container`
+Start a previously run container, with interactive shell (useful for build/running commands in the container) `docker start -a -i go-container`

+interactive shell access
+`docker exec -it go-container bash`

 Excecute command in container
 `docker exec -it go-container /app/myapp -tty /dev/ttyUSB0`

-interactive shell access
-`docker exec -it go-container bash`

-copy files back to host
+Copy files back to host (eg. after cross compile, get the binaries)

 `docker cp go-container:/app/PrintAndGo ./builds/PrintAndGo`